bill-kerr/force-account-generator/README.md

 ## :bookmark_tabs: How to use it

 Visit [the application's website](http://example.com).
 Then, download the Excel template.
 The template should be familiar to anyone who has created a PennDOT force account before.
 Simply fill in the required information on each tab and save the file on your computer.
-Come back here to the generator, click the checkbox if you'd like to generate daily sign-off sheets, and drop your Excel file in the file dropzone on the main page.
+Go back to the generator, click the checkbox if you'd like to generate daily sign-off sheets, and drop your Excel file in the file dropzone on the main page.
 We will do the rest of the work!

 ## :hammer: How it's built